-These military watches, from makers like Hamilton, Omega, Rolex, Breitling, Doxa, Fortis, Elgin, Gruen, Zenith, and others, tended to be strong and rugged, with advanced features such as luminescent dials and extra navigation aids.
+These military watches, from makers like Hamilton, Omega, Rolex, Breitling, Doxa, Fortis, Elgin, Gruen, Glycine, Zenith, and others, tended to be strong and rugged, with advanced features such as luminescent dials and extra navigation aids.
 In general, most military watches were what are known as hacks, which means that the second hands ticked forward in distinct increments instead of continuously, so that it was easier to synchronize watches.

 During World War I, Omega made wristwatches for British Royal Flying Corps, as well as for communications troops in the U.S. Army.
 These military wristwatches had white enamel dials, Arabic numerals, radium skeleton hands, and either silver or chrome-plated metal cases.
 Some versions featured tempered-steel grids over the watch face to protect it from shocks.

 Breitling was another favorite supplier to British forces.
 In 1923, Breitling developed the first chronograph with an independent pushpiece, making start and return-to-zero functions (known as flyback) simpler and more intuitive.
 The addition of a second return-to-zero pushpiece improved the wristwatch’s functionality for pilots, which is one of the reasons why the Royal Air Force made Breitling its official supplier in 1936.

 Even during World War II, Breitling continued to innovate.
 In 1942, the company debuted its Chronomat, the first chronograph wristwatch to be fitted with a circular slide rule on the bezel.
 These watches proved popular with the non-military public after the war, and vintage Chronomats are highly collectible today.